webqit/webqit-community.docs/oohtml/README.md

     If you indeed have a usecase for all, or aspects, of OOHTML, or have some opinions, you should please join the discussion at the [WICG](https://discourse.wicg.io/t/proposal-chtml/4716).

-    If you are building something early with it (just as we are building [webqit.io](//webqit.io) with it), we'd like to hear from you via any means - [WICG](https://discourse.wicg.io/t/proposal-chtml/4716), [email - oxharris.dev@gmail.com], [Github Discussions](https://github.com/webqit/oohtml/discussions).
+    If you are building something early with it (just as we are building [webqit.io](//webqit.io) with it), we'd like to hear from you via any means - [WICG](https://discourse.wicg.io/t/proposal-chtml/4716), [email - webqit.io@gmail.com], [Github Discussions](https://github.com/webqit/oohtml/discussions).
+Your personal experience working with OOHTML may have something to give back in some way to its development.
+You may also like us to feature your work with OOHTML.
-+ They have to go through a million iterations!
++ Platform feature proposals also have to go through a million iterations!
 And much in dollars go into that!

     If you could help in some way, we'd be more than glad!
-If you'd like to find out what your $1 could do for us and what's in for you, do indeed reach out at oxharris.dev@gmail.com.
+If you'd like to find out what your $1 could do for us and what's in for you, do indeed reach out at webqit.io@gmail.com.

 ## Design Goals
 See the [features explainer](explainer).